-Poetry Center programs for 2019–20 are kindly supported by the Walter & Elise Haas Fund, the National Endowment for the Arts, the Sam Mazza Foundation, the Poetry Coalition (via a grant to the Academy of American Poets from the Andrew W. Mellon Foundation), the Dorothy A. Fowler Trust, the John F. Norton Trust, San Francisco State University’s College of Liberal & Creative Arts, Anonymous Donors, and Friends of the Poetry Center.
-Join us!
+Poetry Center programs for 2023–24 are kindly supported by the Sam Mazza Foundation, National Endowment for the Arts, Poetry Coalition (supported by the Mellon Foundation), John F. Norton Trust, Dorothy A. Fowler Trust, San Francisco State University College of Liberal & Creative Arts, Anonymous Donors, and Friends of the Poetry Center.

 From the Director